Levantine Arabic grammar

 Levantine Arabic grammar is the set of rules by which Levantine Arabic creates statements, questions and commands.
 In many respects, it is quite similar to that of the other vernacular Arabic varieties.

 Word order

-Both VSO (verb before subject before object) and SVO (subject before verb before object) word orders are possible in Levantine.
+Both VSO (verb before subject before object) and SVO (subject before verb before object) word orders are possible in Levantine Arabic.
 The verb is before the object (VO).
 However, Classical Arabic tends to prefer VSO, whereas in Levantine SVO is more common.
 Subject-initial order indicates topic-prominent sentences, while verb-initial order indicates subject-prominent sentences.

 In interrogative sentences, the interrogative particle comes first.

 Copula

 There is no copula used in the present tense in Levantine.
 In other tenses, the verb kān (كان) is used.
 Its present tense form is used in the future tense.

 Definiteness

-There is no indefinite article in Levantine.
+There is no indefinite article in Levantine Arabic.
 Nouns (except proper nouns) are automatically indefinite by the absence of the definite article.

 The Arabic definite article ال (il) precedes the noun or adjective and has multiple pronunciations.
 Its vowel is dropped when the preceding word ends in a vowel.
 A helping vowel "e" is inserted if the following word begins with a consonant cluster.

-It assimilates with "Sun letters", basically all consonants that are pronounced with the tip of the tongue.
+It assimilates with "Sun letters" - any consonant pronounced with the tip of the tongue.
 Other letters are called "Moon letters".
 The letter Jeem (ج) is a special case.
 It is usually a Sun letter for speakers pronouncing it as [] but not for those pronouncing it as [].